 17. Cook in Your Room Kitchen

 Why stop at buying your own drinks?
-Buy your own grocery and cook in the kitchen available in your hotel room.
+Buy your own groceries and cook in the kitchen available in your hotel room.
 Keep in mind that not all hotel rooms include a kitchen section, and this may cost you more than booking a room without one.

 18. Bring Coffee Maker/Make Coffee in your Room